 The kick-off of your knowledge sharing strategy may be the most important step.
-Here are a few things the pros do.
+Here are a six things the pros do.

 First, insight managers should establish branding for the insights platform.
-Create a logo, change the colors, and white label the community, so the URL matches your brand.
+Create a logo, change the colors, and white label the community so it matches the brand.

 Influencing change without backup is difficult.
 This is why insights managers should bring in executives to engage on the insights platform.
 This is particularly critical before and after the launch.